A co-ordinated national response to the fire at Grenfell Tower.

 - residents feel that the buildings they live in are safe and remain so

-It will examine building and fire safety regulations and related compliance and enforcement.
-The focus will be on multi-occupancy high rise residential buildings.
+It examined building and fire safety regulations and related compliance and enforcement with the focus on multi-occupancy high rise residential buildings.

 Advice for building owners on wider building safety issues